 Corrections for Inaccurate Metering

 Where Metering is found to be Inaccurate, First Gas shall correct previously determined energy quantities in accordance with the Metering Requirements.
+If the Interconnected Party installs its own check metering downstream of a Delivery Point, it shall:

+promptly provide data from that check metering to First Gas on request; and

+retain all data from that check metering for a period of not less than 3 years.

 Amendment of Metering Requirements

 First Gas may amend the Metering Requirements at any time but the amended Metering Requirements shall apply to Metering only if both Parties agree in writing, such agreement not to be unreasonably withheld or delayed.